 Shyenne Medina is a Paralegal with the ACLU’s Racial Justice Program (“RJP”), where she focuses on education and youth justice issues.
 Before becoming a Legal Fellow, Shyenne was a Paralegal with RJP, working primarily on Criminalization of Poverty cases aimed at eliminating punishment for those who lack the financial means to pay their court/traffic fines and fees.
-She is a recent graduate from City University of New York School of Law, where she serves as a Law Review editor of the Public Interest Practitioner Section and worked in the Criminal Defenders Clinic on clemency and misdemeanor cases.
+She is a recent graduate from City University of New York (“CUNY”) School of Law.
+At CUNY School of Law, she served as a Law Review editor of the Public Interest Practitioner Section and worked in the Criminal Defenders Clinic on clemency and misdemeanor cases.
 Before joining the ACLU, Shyenne worked as a Senior Paralegal at The Children’s Law Center, a nonprofit organization aimed at giving children a strong voice in family law court proceedings.
 She also taught grammar classes at Legal Outreach, a nonprofit organization that prepares traditionally underserved youth for college using both legal and educational programs.
 Shyenne is a graduate of Trinity College with a B.A. in Public Policy and Law.
 As an undergraduate, she served as a member of the college’s Honor Council and worked as a teaching assistant in the Public Policy and Law Department.